Aryaman73/aryaman73.github.io/content/posts/j1-visa-guide.md

 > 💡 The photograph they use for your Visa is the one you submit at the consulate interview (i.e. the one you submit digitally is overridden).
 I had used an incorrect photo for my DS-160 (I was wearing glasses), so I took a new photo from the studio and used that for my interview.

+---

 ## Step 4: Book your Interview

 > ❗ No interview is needed if you're a Canadian Citizen

 You can book your visa appointment immediately after you fill in and "submit" your DS-160.
 This is handled entirely by the US embassy in the country you are in.
 The location you choose will be the same as the location of your DS-160.

-The link to book your interview (in Canada) is here: TODO:
+The link to book your interview (in Canada) is here: [https://ais.usvisa-info.com/en-ca/niv](https://ais.usvisa-info.com/en-ca/niv)

 Read about [choice of location and expedited appointments above](#location-of-interview), but as a reminder, I recommend only booking a date that is well in advance of your start date (2-3 weeks before) OR after your start date (so you can get approved for an expedited appointment).

 There is a fee associated with this interview (about $200 at the time of writing), and this fee does **not** have to be covered by the employer (this is not the SEVIS fee you saw in [Step 2](#step-2-wait-to-get-your-ds-forms-and-sevis-payment-receipt), which **must** be played be your employer).
 Of course, some employers may cover it, though most will not (mine did not directly cover it, but had a relocation package that more than compensated for it).

+---

-## 5. Interview & Passport Submission
+## Step 5: Interview & Passport Submission

 The interview is very straightforward, and I have not heard of any rejections for J1 visas outside of missing documentation.